 As a low cost, passive magnetic switch, Reed Switches are commonly used in applications to confirm a target is in the proper location, such as door and window alarms in security systems.
 For a normally open reed switch when aligned properly with a magnetic field, the blades inside the switch body move together to allow current to flow through the switch.
 When the magnetic field is removed the blades move apart to open the circuit.
-Latching or “bi-stable” Reed sensors are also available where the sensor “closes” the circuit when one magnetic pole is detected, but the circuit remains closed until an opposite pole magnetic field is detected.
-Contact our Applications Engineers to discuss this sensor type.
+Latching or Bistable Reed Switches are also available where the sensor “closes” the circuit when one magnetic pole is detected, but the circuit remains closed until an opposite pole magnetic field is detected.

 Is a Reed Switch the right technology for the application?

 Benefits of using Reed Switches are they are simple, low-cost sensors for confirming a target is in the proper position.
 They are passive 2 wire sensors that do not require a power source and can be connected to applications easily as a relay.
 Adjusting the switch point for a reed switch can be accomplished by changing the position of the sensor face relative to the target magnet, or by changing the size or grade of the target magnet.